The Echo (2023 film)

-The Echo (El eco) is a 2023 Mexican-German documentary film directed by Tatiana Huezo.
+The Echo (El eco) is a 2023 Mexican-German docufiction film directed by Tatiana Huezo.
 The film, which also includes fictional elements, portrays the children of an isolated village "El Echo", in the Mexican highlands.
-It is selected in Encounter at the 73rd Berlin International Film Festival, where it had its world premiere on 17 February 2023.
-The film is also nominated for Berlinale Documentary Film Award.
+The film is co-produced by Germany, and was selected to receive its world premiere in the Encounters section of the 73rd Berlin International Film Festival, on 17 February 2023.
+On December 7, it appeared in the eligible list for consideration of Academy Award for Best Documentary Feature Film for the 96th Academy Awards.

-Content of the film
+Plot

 El Echo, a remote village in Puebla, the Mexican highlands, where conditions change drastically between seasons, the children tend to the sheep and take care of their elders.
 Dealing with the frost and drought, the children learn to understand death, illness, and love from every word and every silence of their parents.
 The Echo is a story about the echo of what lies in the soul, about the certainty of warmth from those around us, "about rebellion and vertigo in the face of life" and "about growing up".